Date of Last Revision

 Dr. David Roke

 Wickersham, Eric, "Heterogeneous Thermal Effects on Structural-Grade Steel" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 284.